AJAkil/cs577_proj/Readme.md

     - notebooks: Consist of finetuning, zeroshot generation and zero_shot_co-occurence notebooks.
     - Scrips:  Consists of scripts to create the NER tagged dataset, generating all unqiue NER tags and preparaing the datasets for huggingface library.

 All finetuning of model flant5-base has been done with huggingface and logs been generated with wandb.
+The training was done in google colab pro with L4 GPU with 22.5GB of VRam in High RAM environment.
+Required modules to run the notebooks have been mentioned in the notebooks.
 To run, training or zero shot inference, simply use the notebooks in the **notebooks** folder.